RKlompUU/tfhe-rs/tfhe/docs/regex/tutorial.md

 The next challenge is to build the execution engine, where we take a RegExpr value and recurse into it to apply the necessary actions on the encrypted content.
+We first have to define how we actually encode our content into an encrypted state.
+Once that is defined we can start working on how we will execute our RegExpr onto the encrypted content.

 ### Encoding and Encrypting the Content

-We first have to define how we actually encode our content into an encrypted state.
 It is not possible to encrypt the entire content into a single encrypted value, we can only encrypt numbers and do operations on those encrypted numbers with FHE.
 Therefore we have to find a scheme where we encode the content into a sequence of